Descanonge/neba/docs/source/config/usage.rst

 .. note ::

-    This can be changed with attributes of the corresponding loader class:
-    :attr:`.CLILoader.allow_kebab` and :attr:`.CLILoader.prefix`.
+    This behavior can be changed with attributes :attr:`.CLILoader.allow_kebab` and :attr:`.CLILoader.prefix`.

-Command line arguments need to be parsed.
+Command line arguments *need* to be parsed.
 The corresponding trait object will deal with the parsing, using its ``from_string`` or ``from_string_list`` (for containers) methods.